-The students are asked to familiarize themselves with the Clerkship Work Hours and Call Policy. http://medicine.usask.ca/policies/clerkship-work-hours-and-call-policy.php in violation of this policy.
+The students are asked to familiarize themselves with the Clerkship Work Hours and Call Policy. http://medicine.usask.ca/policies/clerkship-work-hours-and-call-policy.php

+Students should notify administrative staff, Site Director, or the SLIC Director if their rotation schedule is in violation of this policy.
 In addition, students can access the Program Feedback Tool to submit feedback in an anonymous fashion, should they wish instead.
 This will then be addressed by the SLIC Director.